-subsequent patterns and abstract work that would come to engender Wool's painterly language.
+His early word paintings are characterized by their use of derogatory words (FOOL, AMOK, TRBL, etc.), a tendency further explored in Black Book, composed of 22 nine-letter words such as HYPOCRITE, PSYCHOTIC, and EXTREMIST.
+However, it was the subsequent pattern-based and abstract work that engendered Wool's painterly language.
 With their controlled play on erasure, indecision, obliteration, and cover-up, they gave rise to a painter who claims failure and constraint as his own.
-Deconstructing the artist as hero and as ego, Wool becomes a catalyst for his landscape of dilapidated streets, stray dogs, oil stains, graffiti, his own burned-down studio, and desert paths.
+Deconstructing the artist as hero and as ego, Wool becomes a catalyst for his landscape of dilapidated streets, stray dogs, oil stains, graffiti, his own burned-down studio4, and desert paths.

-The starting point of See Stop Run was a desire to escape the neutrality of contemporary art spaces, galleries, and institutions and to look for a place in New York City that would allow Wool's work to interact with something other than a blank slate.
-Wool traces back his awareness of the physical interplay between work and environment to his moving to Marfa.
+The starting point of SEE STOP RUN was a desire to escape the neutrality of contemporary art spaces, galleries, and institutions and to find a place in New York City where Wool's work could interact with something other than a blank slate.

+Wool traces his awareness of the physical interplay between work and environment back to his move to Marfa.
+Westtexaspsychosculpture is the first manifestation of how Marfa ultimately led Wool to sculpture.
+If his photographic assemblage of a junkyard's accidental